dericcain/tiny-mobx-form/README.md

 - Written in TypeScript using MobX
 - Includes popular validations
 - Can add your own custom validations if needed
+- Accessibility friendly by automatically autofocusing input on validation error

 ## Installation
 `npm i tiny-mobx-form` or `yarn add tiny-mobx-form`